-https://docs.google.com/forms/d/1PBkoZrVOBAi2uSX7WjlNo7RxiOdZ8khuNwJtLj0Gz8/edit
+Google Form: https://docs.google.com/forms/d/e/1FAIpQLSe-dCpZhEgMNiFGDvg2X8aJUm7irsCbYlwdvVToJ7Jkumt2jw/viewform

-- 1. Primary source--immediate first-hand account about a topic or issue from people directly connected to it. - 2.
-Secondary source--information created after an event happened by someone who was not there to experience it first-hand - 3.
-Suffragist--a person seeking the right to vote through organized protest - 4.
-Vote--a choice between two or more candidates expressed by a person or persons by ballot, voice, or other means - 5.
-Democracy--a government by the people who hold supreme power which is exercised directly or by representation through free elections - 6.
-Gerrymander--when a political groups changes a the shape of a voting district to favor their candidate - 7.
-Candidate--(politics)--person who has been chosen by a political party to run for political office - 8.
-Poll tax--a tax/fine/fee which people had to pay in order to vote - 9.
-Ballot--a piece of paper or other medium (computer) on which a votes marks her choice - 10.
-Amendment--addition added to make an idea, concept or law better more accurate
+- 1. Primary Source-immediate first-hand account about a topic or issue from people directly connected to it - 2.
+Secondary Source-information created after an event happened by someone who was not there to experience it first-hand - 3.
+Suffragist-a person seeking the right to vote through organized protest - 4.
+Vote-a choice between two or more candidates expressed by a person or persons by ballot, voice, or other means - 5.
+Democracy-a government by the people who hold supreme power which is exercised directly or by representation through free elections - 6.
+Gerrymander-when a political group(s) changes the shape of a voting district to favor their candidate - 7.
+Candidate (politics) -person who has been chosen by a political party to run for political office. - 8.
+Poll tax-a tax/fine/fee which people had to pay in order to vote - 9.
+Ballot-a piece of paper or other medium (computer) on which a voter marks her choice - 10.
+Amendment-addition added to make an idea, concept or law better more accurate